haberdashPI/vscode-master-key/notes.md

+Current project: fix keybindings so hashing can catch inconsistencies that make `command_id` invalid

 ## Bugs in Merge File

 - [X] when trying to activate keybindings there's the input window never shows up (something is probably hanging/looping)